Bon Secour, Alabama

-Bon Secour /ba:n s@'kju:r/ is an unincorporated community in Baldwin County, Alabama, United States.
+Bon Secour /ba:n s@'kju:r/ is an unincorporated community and census-designated place in Baldwin County, Alabama, United States.
 It lies along the eastern coastline of Bon Secour Bay (a contiguous bay that sits along the eastern edge of Mobile Bay).
 Bon Secour is over 35 mi due east of the Alabama–Mississippi state line, near Gulf Shores, and over 45 mi west of Pensacola, Florida.
 The name "Bon Secour" derives from the French phrase meaning "safe harbor" due to the secluded location on the inside coast of the Fort Morgan peninsula of southern Alabama.

 Bon Secour lies on the Bon Secour River.
 Elevation is 10 ft above sea level.
 The estuarial river system empties into Bon Secour Bay at Mobile Bay.